Library Use and Services

 Rules for borrowing material and using library services at Sølvberget Library and Culture Centre.
 Sølvberget’s rules for loan and library use was passed by Stavanger Municipality’s Utvalg for kultur, idrett og samfunnsdialog 10.
 November 2021.

 1. Legal regulations

-These regulations apply to all loans at Sølvberget Library and Culture House including affiliated branches.
+These regulations apply to all loans at Sølvberget Library and Culture Centre including affiliated branches.
 The regulations also apply to the use of the self-service library.

-The purpose of these regulations are to; regulate the relationship between Sølvberget Library and Culture House and its users, which is established when a user registers, and; stipulate rules for use of the library.
+The purpose of these regulations are to; regulate the relationship between Sølvberget Library and Centre and its users, which is established when a user registers, and; stipulate rules for use of the library.